 2. Behind the back pass to a buddy while moving away from him

 This drill will put to a test your eye-hand coordination, and it will make you practice throwing the ball behind the back to a faraway target.
 By moving away from a passing buddy, you are constantly adjusting your passing so when the opportunities occur in games, you will be ready to throw a spectacular assist.

 Then get further and further.

 Pistol Pete Maravich was a great shooter!
-He`s carrier average was 44% for 2pt and 66% for 3pt.
+His carrier average was 44% for 2pt and 66% for 3pt.
 His jumper was smooth and accurate.
-The main reason for this is that he had a perfect form and that he was able to keep his composure even when he was in full speed or off balance.
+The main reason for this is that he had a perfect form and that he was able to keep his composure even when he was at full speed or off balance.

 If you want to learn more from Pistol Pete`s training videos, click on the link below and purchase a DVD that contains all of the drills:

 fundamentals of basketball. fundamentals of basketball. fundamentals of basketball.f basketball fundamentals of basketball. fundamentals of basketball. fundamentals of basketball.f basketball fundamentals of basketball. fundamentals of basketball. fundamentals of basketball.f basketball fundamentals of basketball. fundamentals of basketball. fundamentals of basketball.f basketball fundamentals of basketball. fundamentals of basketball. fundamentals of basketball.f basketball fundamentals of basketball. fundamentals of basketball. fundamentals of basketball.f basketball fundamentals of basketball. fundamentals of basketball. fundamentals of basketball.f basketball fundamentals of basketball. fundamentals of basketball. fundamentals of basketball.f basketball

 S.W.A.G.
 Adjustable Weighted Gloves | Men Women | Finger Weights | Basketball, Fitness, Exercise